Blobfolio/blobject-fit/README.md

 ```

 It provides fallback support for videos with `object-fit: cover` and `object-fit: contain` as well, though Javascript has to set the width and height explicitly for `cover`.

+`object-position` is not yet supported for video elements.
+They'll draw from `center center`.